avaje/avaje-config/docs/guides/environment-variables.md

 String host = Config.get("database.host");
 ```

-The automatic check also acts as a **fallback for missing keys**: if a key is not
+The automatic check also acts as a **fallback for missing keys**.
+If a key is not
 found in any configuration file, avaje-config will check the translated env var name.

 ## Accessing in Code